xray-imaging/DMagic/README.txt

 -----------------------------

 'dmagic upload' and 'dmagic daq-start' pre-check the source directory before dispatching to DM.
-On beamline nodes that already mount the analysis top-dir (tomo1, tomo3, tocai, ...) no setup is needed.
-On a control computer that does NOT mount /data2 or /data3 (e.g. arcturus), dmagic falls back to an SSH probe on the analysis host — set up passwordless SSH once:
+On beamline nodes that already mount the data top-dir (tomo1, tomo3, tocai, ...) no setup is needed.
+On a control computer that does NOT mount /data2 or /data3 (e.g. arcturus), dmagic falls back to an SSH probe on the data host — set up passwordless SSH once:

     ssh-keygen -t ed25519 -N '' -f ~/.ssh/id_ed25519    # only if no key yet
     ssh-copy-id tomodata2